Introduction

 - Leafy greens like spinach and kale

-- Nuts and seeds, especially almonds, pumpkin seeds, and chia
+- Nuts and seeds, particularly almonds, pumpkin seeds and chia.

 - Whole grains like brown rice and oats